Application for Observing Time

 be considered, or when medium weather conditions are

-- Rules for open time service observations
+- Rules for Open Time service observations

-Programmes in service mode are generally performed during service
+Programs in service mode are generally performed during service

-programme, the observations will be performed in a kind of queue
+program, the observations will be performed in a kind of queue

 mode.
 This gives the observatory more flexibility to react on